spurin/container-args/README.md

 ## Features

-- Ultra-lightweight container image, ideal for minimalistic deployments.
+- Ultra-lightweight container image, ideal for minimalistic deployments
-- Logs startup arguments.
+- Logs startup arguments
-- Graceful shutdown support on receiving `SIGINT` and `SIGTERM`.
+- Graceful shutdown support on receiving `SIGINT` and `SIGTERM`

 ## Prerequisites

-- Docker or any OCI compatible container runtime for local testing and image building.
+- Docker or any OCI compatible container runtime for local testing and image building
-- Access to a Kubernetes cluster and `kubectl` configured for Kubernetes examples.
+- Access to a Kubernetes cluster and `kubectl` configured for Kubernetes examples

 ## Using the Container Image

-You can either build the container image yourself or use the pre-built multi-architecture version available on Docker Hub (`spurin/container-args`).
+You can either build the container image yourself or use the pre-built multi-architecture version available on Docker Hub `spurin/container-args`

 ### Building the Container Image